Noun class: Zande

 The Zande language distinguishes four noun classes:

 There are about 80 inanimate nouns which are in the animate class, including nouns denoting heavenly objects (moon, rainbow), metal objects (hammer, ring), edible plants (sweet potato, pea), and non-metallic objects (whistle, ball).
 Many of the exceptions have a round shape, and some can be explained by the role they play in Zande mythology.

 Noun classes versus grammatical gender

-The term gender, as used by some linguists, refers to a noun-class system composed with 2, 3, or 4 classes, particularly if the classification is semantically based on a distinction between masculine and feminine.
+The term "gender", as used by some linguists, refers to a noun-class system composed with two, three, or four classes, particularly if the classification is semantically based on a distinction between masculine and feminine.
 Genders are then considered a sub-class of noun classes.
 Not all linguists recognize a distinction between noun-classes and genders, however, and instead use either the term "gender" or "noun class" for both.

+Sometimes the distinction can drift over time.
+For instance, in Danish, the main dialects merged the three original genders down to a total of two genders.
+Some other dialects merged all three genders down to almost a one gender similar to English, but kept the neuter adjective form for uncountable nouns (which are all neuter in Danish).
+This effectively created a noun class system of countable and uncountable nouns reflected in adjectives.

 Noun classes versus noun classifiers

 Some languages, such as Japanese, Chinese and the Tai languages, have elaborate systems of particles that go with nouns based on shape and function, but are free morphemes rather than affixes.
 Because the classes defined by these classifying words are not generally distinguished in other contexts, there are many linguists who take the view that they do not create noun classes.